Galiant/browser-test-runner/README.md

 ## Task

-We would like you to build an automated test runner that executes tests in the browser and reports on their results as soon as each test has completed.
+Build an automated test runner that executes tests in the browser and reports on their results as soon as each test has completed.

-The objective of this assignment is to give us an idea about how you write maintainable and scalable code, when working as part of a team.
-We are a big fan of React and Typescript, but feel free to use whatever language, framework, tools, and libraries you like!

-Start by copying the code below.
-It gives you a series of tests to run, which will randomly succeed or fail after running for a few seconds.
-Use these exact tests as the inputs to your test runner.
+Code below gives a series of tests to run, which will randomly succeed or fail after running for a few seconds.
+Using these exact tests as the inputs to test runner.

 ```javascript
 const makeDummyTest = () => {